foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/lib/secureshield.rst

 container has no interface as its resources are shared to all other containers.

-To call a container interface, container all is required.
+To call a container interface, container call is required.
 The following is an example.